-Program 1: Work with the Westside Regional Center to implement an outreach program that informs families within the City on housing and services available for persons with developmental disabilities.
+The City will work with the Westside Regional Center to implement an outreach program that informs families within the City on housing and services available for persons with developmental disabilities.
 The program may include the creation of an informational brochure.